nairsshreya/cs257/webapp/readme.txt

 Data : This data contains information about 56 National Parks and 10,000+ species in these parks.

 Links to our data : https://www.kaggle.com/nationalparkservice/park-biodiversity  -  has a CC0: Public Domain.
-- Used the National Parks Logo for our favicon and image on home page.
+- Used the National Parks Logo for our favicon and image on home page.i
+- Datamaps is Copyright (c) 2012 Mark DiMarco  https://github.com/markmarkoh/datamaps

 What works :